Stein: So let me hypothesize. The Nazis developed the atomic bomb before the United States did, and they were more than happy to use it.

 Wells: Yes, the Nazis won the war.

-There is one truth out there that most of the world is actually very grateful for: Nazi Germany lost World War II.
+There is one truth out there that all good people of the world are very grateful for: Nazi Germany lost World War II.
 And we're grateful because of the retroactive recognition of how different the world would be now if the Nazis had won.
 In fact, this is such a universal defining truth that lots of people want to either reinforce the goodness of Nazis losing or scare themselves with stories of what might have happened, anyway.

 Sub-Trope of Alternate History, The Bad Guy Wins, and Villain World.
 Compare and contrast Commie Land and Privately Owned Society, the politicial and ideological opposite.
 See also Godwin's Law of Time Travel and Day of the Jackboot.